a-morales/kwm/README.md

 *Kwm* supports binary space partitioned, monocle and floating spaces.

 *Kwm* runs a local daemon to read messages and trigger functions.
-*Kwmc* can be used to write to *Kwm*'s socket, and the included hotkeys.cpp uses this program to define
+*Kwmc* is used to write to *Kwm*'s socket, and must be used when interacting and configuring how *Kwm* works.
-a mapping between keys and these functions.
-For information, check the readme located within the *kwmc* folder.
+For a list of various commands that can be issued, check the readme located within the *kwmc* folder.

 *Kwm* uses the event taps API (Quartz Event Services) to observe, filter and alter user input events prior
 to their delivery to a foreground application.
 This allows for functionality such as focus-follows-mouse,
 remapping keys, and most importantly global hotkeys.

 *Kwm* requires access to osx accessibility.
-Creating a certificate and codesigning the binary works as well.
 Tested on Osx El Capitan (10.11.1 / 10.11.2).

 ![img](https://cloud.githubusercontent.com/assets/6175959/12092967/8d8853d8-b300-11e5-8a44-ec1245efdc74.png)